 When the IMSI/IMEI(SV)/SUPI based MDT is activated it is targeted the UDM.
 Once the user consent availability information is stored in the UDM database, the UDM can check the user consent availability before starting a Trace Session for the given subscriber.
 If there is no user consent given by the specific user to network where TCE resides, the UDM should not start a Trace Session for the given subscriber.

 As the user consent availability information is stored as part of the subscription data it should also be transferred to the AMF during update location procedure.
-This is required if the subscription based MDT is started from AMF.
+This is required if the signallingbased MDT is started from AMF.
 In that case similar checking is required as in the UDM case.

 It should also be possible to handle user consent revocation.
 The process of user consent revocation shall be done also via customer care process and the user consent availability information should be updated in the UDM DB when a user consent revocation happens.